cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 tags: "js HTML5 games emscripten tutorial"
 ---

-Ok, so I started up with getting the sources of `gnurobbo 0.66` and unpacking them in local directory.
+Ok, so I started up with getting the source of `gnurobbo 0.66` and unpacking it in local directory.
 I decided to build the native version first, so I can have a reference to which I could compare the browser version later.
 After installing [SDL](http://www.libsdl.org/) with `apt-get` everything went pretty smoothly.